 What is the Malaria Behavior Survey?

-How is the Malaria Behavior Survey structured and implemented?
+How is the MBS structured and implemented?

 Why is the MBS needed?
 Don’t other household surveys, such as the MIS and DHS, provide information about malaria-related behaviors?

 Many countries have data gaps around the factors that motivate (or de-motivate) people’s use of malaria prevention and treatment interventions.
 Programs are often designed in the absence of such insights resulting in activities that fail to fully address the needs of individuals and, as a result, the country.
 Demographic Health Surveys (DHS), Malaria Indicator Surveys (MIS), and Multiple Indicator Cluster Surveys (MICS) measure some behaviors but do not assess associated ideational factors.
 Other one-off data collection activities, such as many knowledge, attitudes, and practices (KAP) surveys, are not standardized and may rely on unvalidated survey questions and tools, which challenge data interpretation and use.

 The boxes below illustrate three types of information collected by the MBS.
 Many items in the boxes labeled ‘Ideational Characteristics’ are absent in DHS, MIS, and MICS.

 Where MBS data are available, a more comprehensive array of cognitive, emotional, and social factors influencing behavior is studied.
 This can enable program planners to have a much better understanding of how to craft and frame key messages and identify the factors most likely to influence priority audiences and behaviors.
 The MBS also explores certain structural factors, such as access to sufficient nets in households, distance to the nearest health facility, urban and rural residence, and wealth quintile.
 Further, the MBS explores experience with health services, including perceptions of health workers and perceptions of the availability of supplies in health facilities.

 Which behaviors do the MBS measure?